 Amherst Woodworking ceased operations in May of 2013.
 We have maintained this website as a tribute to our dedicated employees who produced the finest woodwork for 38 years.

-Amherst Woodworking manufactures and installs Architectural Woodwork for academic/institutional, fine residential and historic restoration projects throughout New England and eastern NY.
-We are 40 dedicated professionals united in the common purpose of exceeding your expectations of quality for product and service.
-Our craftsmanship is matched by thorough and committed project management to insure timely delivery of your woodwork.
+Amherst Woodworking manufactured and installed Architectural Woodwork for academic/institutional, fine residential and historic restoration projects throughout New England and eastern NY.
+We were 40 dedicated professionals united in the common purpose of exceeding your expectations of quality for product and service.
+Our craftsmanship was matched by thorough and committed project management to insure timely delivery of your woodwork.

 Our specialties emphasize the wood in woodwork.
 Veneer work has included Nigerian Satinwood, Rice Figured American Sycamore, Quartered Thai Teak, Tamo Ash, Carpathian Elm Burl, Quartered Anigre, Birdseye Maple, as well as Quartered & Rift Red & White Oak, Cherry, Black Walnut, Ash, and Douglas Fir.
 Custom moldings are produced in our plant on two Weinig molders with over 4000 available stock patterns and custom knives ground to match your sample or drawing.
 We manufacture custom stile & rail doors, interior & exterior, in any wood specie, for contractors and millwork shops.
 Our customers choose from a wide variety of sticking & panel patterns, or design their own.
 Design & specification assistance is available.